christophe-rd/slipbox/gitremote/01. Slipbox/Climate change impact on tree communities.md

 #### **Relevant notes**:
-- Climate change modifies tree communities in different ways, one of them is through an increase in tree mortality.
+- Climate change modifies tree communities in different ways, one of them is through an [[Spruce mortality in the Tibetan plateau is increasing in response to CC drought|increase in tree mortality]].
 This can be ascribed to drought or even insect epidemics that are induced by drought.
 	1. These insect epidemics increase defoliation, which often comes with a reduction of non-structural carbohydrates (NSC).
 Indeed, any way that defoliation occurs, can cause an imbalance in NSC concentrations.
 However, the severity of the defoliation varies regarding of:
 		1. Host species
 		2. Growth stage